Air Fryer Zone

 The drawer (the pull-out compartment that holds the basket) collects grease drippings and is often overlooked.

 Important: The bottom of the drawer often has baked-on dark residue.
+This happens because grease drips from the basket during cooking and then bakes onto the drawer surface during the next preheat.
 Soak and use a baking soda paste for this area (see stubborn grease section below).

 Step 4: Clean the Interior Walls